gabegm/DataEngineering/data-engineering.md

 Structured data is usually found in relational databases with clearly defined data types having patterns that make them easily searchable.

-On the other hand unstructured data is comprised of data that is usually not as easily searchable, including formats such as audio, video, and socal media postings.
+On the other hand unstructured data is comprised of data that is usually not as easily searchable, including formats such as audio, video, and social media postings.

 ## What makes a database relational?